 - Shape and size

-Let’s take a quick look at each of these factors.
+Let’s take a quick look at each of these factors:

-Shape and size
+Shape and Size

 Solar panels are effective when installed on south-facing roofs, though southwest- or southeast-facing panels can still be effective.
-And you have also an option to ask the contractor dealing with solar panel installation use a rack in order to adjust the orientation.
+You also have the option to ask the installation contractor to use a rack in order to adjust the orientation.